 Honest comparison: Ncored vs Adobe Acrobat Pro

-Where Acrobat wins: form authoring (Ncored doesn't have one), advanced digital signatures (Acrobat is industry-standard for legally-binding signing), prepress and PDF/A workflows, accessibility tagging for compliance, redaction tools.
+Where Acrobat wins: form authoring (Ncored doesn't have one), advanced digital signatures (Acrobat is industry-standard for legally-binding signing), prepress and PDF/A workflows, accessibility tagging for compliance.
 If any of these are part of your daily work, stay with Acrobat.
-Where Ncored wins: opening speed on heavy vector PDFs (the AEC export case), native Apple Silicon performance, simpler licensing for small studios, focused tool set without 100+ buttons you'll never click.
+Where Ncored wins: opening speed on heavy vector PDFs (the architecture and engineering export case), native Apple Silicon performance, permanent redaction that burns the hidden content into the file so it can't be recovered, simpler licensing for small studios, focused tool set without 100+ buttons you'll never click.
 Choose Ncored if you're an architect or engineer whose PDF use is 90% 'open a heavy drawing and mark it up.'

 Frequently Asked Questions